tfiers/MyToolbox.jl/README.md

+Update: this package was not a great idea: importing a whole bunch of utility packages into a julia session by default makes the long startup even more painful.

+Lesson: only import what you really need, right now.

+---

 # MyToolbox.jl

 To import at the start of an interactive session.
 Re-exports useful, small libraries, and defines miscellaneous utility functions that don't fit in a proper package.